Jelly-Pudding/minecraft-discord-relay/README.md

 ## Discord Commands
 `/list`: Shows the list of online Minecraft players.
+`/uptime`: Displays the current uptime of the Minecraft server.

 ## Support Me
 Donations to my [Patreon](https://www.patreon.com/lolwhatyesme) will help with the development of this project.